fengxing1121/twincathmi/README.md

 # Compatibility

-The toolings, controls, etc. have a compatibility to the future release of TwinCAT HMI 1.12.
+The toolings, controls, etc. have a compatibility to the future release of TwinCAT HMI 1.12 and some of TwinCAT HMI 1.10.